michael-schaefer-eu/combinationlock/README.md

 This app is build without any frameworks to keep it lightweight.

-Although _composer autoloader_ is used for loading modules and _PHPUnit_ is used for tests.
+Although _composer autoloader_ is used for loading modules and _PHPUnit_ is used for unit tests.

-The CLI App is inside the `index.php` file, which handles the console argument and also handles the `CombinationLock` App.
+The CLI App is inside the `index.php` file, which handles the console argument and also handles the `CodeBreaker` App.

-The main `CombinationLock` App consists of two main files, ie. `NumberCode` and `NumberCodeBuilder`.
+The main `CodeBreaker` App consists of two main files, ie. `NumberCode` and `NumberCodeBuilder`.

 `NumberCode` is a value object and holds the code, it can be only instantiated but not edited.